dr-jts/postgis-patterns/query/query-spatial-rel.md

 ## Non-Intersection

-### Find geometries which do NOT intersect/equal another set
+### Find geometries which do NOT intersect/equal geometries in another set
 <https://gis.stackexchange.com/questions/162651/looking-for-boolean-intersection-of-small-table-with-huge-table>

 **Solution**